Kite Man

-Kite Man (Charles "Chuck" Brown) is a supervillain appearing in comic books published by DC Comics who uses kite-based weapons to commit crimes.
+Kite Man (Charles "Chuck" Brown) is a supervillain appearing in American comic books published by DC Comics who uses kite-based weapons to commit crimes.
 He is commonly depicted as an adversary of Batman.
 His name is an homage to Peanuts protagonist Charlie Brown, due to the latter character commonly being shown flying kites into trees.
 The character has been generally regarded as a joke in comparison with other supervillains due to his dimwitted personality and laughable gimmick.
 However, with his appearance in the DC Rebirth arc "The War of Jokes and Riddles", Kite Man gained a reputation as a cult favorite character among fans, due to his tragic backstory, persistence and motivation to become a better villain, and his catchphrase "Kite Man, hell yeah!".

 In recent years, Kite Man has been adapted into several forms of media outside of comics, such as the adult animated series Harley Quinn, in which he is voiced by Matt Oberg.
 Oberg reprises his role in the spin-off series Kite Man: Hell Yeah!.